417878-8 SR 29 Concept Re-evaluation

 2. Will the SR 29 Project remove most of the existing trees?

-- No, FDOT will make every effort to evaluate and save existing, healthy trees.
+- FDOT will make every effort to evaluate and save existing, healthy trees.

 3. Will the SR 29 improvements impact the Barron Library?
 Will it remove green space near the library?

-- No, the proposed bridges will be located near the existing bridge within the existing FDOT right‐of‐way.
+- The proposed bridges will be located near the existing bridge within the existing FDOT right‐of‐way and will not impact the Library Building.

-4. What is the height of the proposed retaining wall south of DeSoto Ave.?
+4. What is the height of the proposed retaining wall south of DeSoto Avenue?

-- Estimated to be 3 ft higher than the existing Bridge St. guardrail.
-Final height will be determined during final design.
+- Estimated to be 3 ft higher than the existing Bridge Street guardrail.

 5. Will access to riverfront, library and city dock be eliminated?

-- No, access will be maintained with all concepts.
+- No, access will be maintained and enhanced for both pedestrians and vehicles with the preferred concept.

-6. Will right‐of‐way impacts along Main St. north of SR 80 cause businesses to lose their parking?
+6. Will right‐of‐way impacts along Main Street north of SR 80 cause businesses to lose their parking?

-- North of Oklahoma Ave., there are no planned parking impacts.
+- North of Oklahoma Avenue, there are no planned parking impacts.

 7. Will the view under the bridge change after the proposed bridges are constructed?

-- The proposed bridges will have slightly longer spans compared to the existing bridge spans, opening up the view from either side of Bridge St.
+- The proposed bridges will have slightly longer spans compared to the existing bridge spans, opening up the view from either side of Bridge Street.

 8. How will the roundabouts work?